MicrosoftDocs/azure-docs/articles/automation/automation-solution-vm-management.md

 The following are limitations with the current feature:

 - It manages VMs in any region, but can only be used in the same subscription as your Azure Automation account.
-- The linked Automation account and Log Analytics workspace need to be in the same resource group.
 - It is available in Azure and Azure Government for any region that supports a Log Analytics workspace, an Azure Automation account, and alerts.
 Azure Government regions currently don't support email functionality.

 ## Prerequisites

-The runbooks for the Start/Stop VMs during off hours feature work with an [Azure Run As account](./manage-runas-account.md).
+- The runbooks for the Start/Stop VMs during off hours feature work with an [Azure Run As account](./manage-runas-account.md).
 The Run As account is the preferred authentication method because it uses certificate authentication instead of a password that might expire or change frequently.

+- The linked Automation account and Log Analytics workspace need to be in the same resource group.

-We recommend that you use a separate Automation account for working with VMs enabled for the Start/Stop VMs during off-hours feature.
+- We recommend that you use a separate Automation account for working with VMs enabled for the Start/Stop VMs during off-hours feature.
 Azure module versions are frequently upgraded, and their parameters might change.
 The feature isn't upgraded on the same cadence and it might not work with newer versions of the cmdlets that it uses.
 You're recommended to test module updates in a test Automation account before importing them into your production Automation account(s).

 ## Permissions

 You must have certain permissions to enable VMs for the Start/Stop VMs during off-hours feature.
 The permissions are different depending on whether the feature uses a pre-created Automation account and Log Analytics workspace or creates a new account and workspace.

 You don't need to configure permissions if you're a Contributor on the subscription and a Global Administrator in your Azure Active Directory (AD) tenant.
 If you don't have these rights or need to configure a custom role, make sure that you have the permissions described below.